 Following so far?
 There’s more!

 So, since our technology also emits blue light, we’re further suppressing our body’s ability to produce melatonin whenever we use certain technology.
 So, what do you do when you finally get home from a long day?
 I’ll tell you what I normally do.
 I open up my laptop and watch a few episodes of my favorite show, while simultaneously scrolling my phone.
-And then I go to bed, or at least try to.
+And then I go to bed… or at least try to.

 Let’s take my day from the top, shall we?

 I work in a business office with fluorescent lighting and I’m on my work laptop for the entirety of my 8 hr workday.
 Then I go home and watch about 1 hr of TV and check my phone.
-I spend about 9 hrs per day exposed to blue light!
+I spend about 9 hrs per day exposed to blue light at least!
 And I’ve noticed the effects it’s had on my body too.
 My eyesight has gotten dramatically worse, my eyes start hurting about mid day, and I always feel run down on my way out of the office.
 If I go right from watching TV or a movie to bed, it takes me much longer to fall asleep and my eyes have become more sensitive to natural light.

 Basically, the more blue light you’re exposed to, the higher risk you have of experiencing the before mentioned health risks.